Camp Nou, also known as the Barcelona Stadium, is a must-visit attraction in the city.

 There are many ways to get to Barca stadium.

-If you are near Camp Nou, you can walk the distance to any of these four access gates.
+If you are near the Barcelona Stadium, you can walk the distance.

 From each of these Metro Stations, Camp Nou is approximately 10-minutes by walk.